PauChan2016/learngit/readme.txt

 Git has a mutable index called stage
 Git traks changes of file
 Wow this is a intersting test
-Creating a new branch is quik
+Creating a new branch is quik & simple